TosbackCgusBridge-Bot/CGUs-versions/Equine/Privacy Policy.md

 If we decide to change our privacy policy, we will post those changes on our Homepage so our users are always aware of what information we collect, how we use it, and under circumstances, if any, we disclose it.
 If at any point we decide to use personally identifiable information in a manner different from that stated at the time it was collected, we will notify users by way of an email.
 Users will have a choice as to whether or not we use their information in this different manner.
 We will use information in accordance with the privacy policy under which the information was collected.

-Sell a Horse **Reach over 1,000,000 buyers!** Sell My HorseStallion At StudSell My TrailerSell My ProductSell My PropertyList my Service Place An Ad Equine.com is the Official Classifieds Site for our 25+ partner sites including: Testimonials **Don't just take our word for it...** " Fantastic.
-Quick.
-Easy.
-Got results.
-Thanks! "
+Sell a Horse **Reach over 1,000,000 buyers!** Sell My HorseStallion At StudSell My TrailerSell My ProductSell My PropertyList my Service Place An Ad Equine.com is the Official Classifieds Site for our 25+ partner sites including: Testimonials **Don't just take our word for it...** " I had many inquiries on this horse and found new owner where she best fits in.
+Have had very good luck in placing my horses..."
-**Elizabeth**
+**Susan Senteney**
-DeWitt, Arkansas " Very easy to use, sold mare fairly quickly and she's going to a good home. "
+Springfield , Missouri "This is such a great web site, another horse sold, thanks so much, this is horse #14."
-**Amy**
+**7 Lazy K Quarter Horses**
-MABANK, Texas "Excellent, I posted his ad on Friday and sold him the next day!"
+Boulder , Wyoming " I had a great experience.
+I received a deposit on my horse the day after placing the ad! "
-**Sally**
+**Mariam**
-HANOVER, New Hampshire "Easy to use, great feedback.
-Got a lot of responses very quickly. "
+San Diego, California " Excellent service,great web site,#1. "
-**Jamie**
+**Janice**
-Astatula, Florida " Very good experience.
-Very good way to get horse for sale out to world.
-I recommend this service to anyone selling horses..."
+hatfield, Arkansas " Sold to the first person to come and see her.
+"Sarah" and her new owner are a perfect match.Your site is the only one I use..."
-**Sally**
+**Kim**
-New Hampton , New Hampshire View More Testimonials
+, Virginia View More Testimonials

 *   Advertise
 *   |